The p-AAA algorithm for data driven modeling of parametric dynamical systems: Revisiting the single variable problem

 This is a nonlinear LS problem.
 Starting with an initial guess $d^{(0)}(s)$, Sanathanan and Koerner \cite{san63transfer} converts this nonlinear LS problem into a sequence of weighted linear LS problems, which we will call the \textsf{SK} iteration:

 Note that the problem is now linear in the unknowns $n^{(j+1)}(s)$ and $d^{(j+1)}(s)$.
-The \textsf{SK} iteration uses the polynomial basis for $n(s)$ and $d(s)$. \vf, instead, uses the barycentric form \cref{eq:vfd}, which proves to be the crucial step since it allows updating $\{\s_i\}$ in each step. \vf updates $\{\s_i\}$ as the zeros of the denominator $d^{(j)}(s)$ from the previous iteration, i.e., $d^{(j)} (\s_i^{(j+1)}) = 0$.
-After a proper rescaling, this results in a sequence of unweighted linear LS minimization problems of the form
+The \textsf{SK} iteration uses the polynomial basis for $n(s)$ and $d(s)$. \vf, instead, uses the barycentric form \cref{eq:vfd}, which proves to be the crucial step since it allows updating $\{\s_i\}$ in each step. \vf updates $\{\s_i\}$ as the zeros of the denominator $d^{(j)}(s)$ from the previous iteration, i.e., $d^{(j)} (\s_i^{(j+1)}) = 0$. {This updating procedure for $\{\s_i\}$ and a proper rescaling} result in a sequence of unweighted linear LS minimization problems of the form

 where $\bh = \left[ h_1 ~ \cdots ~ h_N \right]^\top $, $\ba=\left[\beta_1 ~\cdots~ \beta_k~ \alpha_1 ~\cdots~ \alpha_k \right]^\top$, and $\mathcal{A}^{(j)}$ is given by

 Note that the Loewner matrix $\Loew$ appearing in the interpolation setting of \Cref{sec:loewner1d} is now replaced with $\mathcal{A}^{(j)}$, which consists of a Cauchy and a diagonally-scaled Cauchy matrix.
 Despite dependence on the barycentric form, there is a fundamental difference from the Loewner framework of \Cref{sec:loewner1d}: The coefficients $\{ \alpha_i\}$ and $\{ \beta_i\}$ in the barycentric form are chosen independently to minimize the LS error.
 This is in contrast to the Loewner setting where one sets $\beta_i = h_i \alpha_i$ to enforce interpolation.
 Moreover, the points $\{\sigma_i\}$ are updated at every step.